fogus/spiel/pyramidenspiel/carbonite-dice/README.markdown

 * Volcano is designed by Kristin Looney.
 * IceDice is designed by Andy Looney.
-* Pictures by Andrew Looney.
+* Original pictures by Looney Labs with minor additions to outline setup differences.